 After Dark.
 Brandon buys $100 worth of chips, which prompts Nat to once again express his concern.
 Brandon assures him he's fine, then goes and plays craps with Susan.
 He gets all intense while playing, which wigs Susan out.
 Nat suddenly joins the game and bets against him...and when Brandon loses, he glares at Nat and snaps, "Happy now?"

 Tammy Kane arrives at Casino Night to talk to Steve, which doesn't thrill Clare.
-Tammy tells Steve about her firing, then whines about how hard she worked to get the job and that no one else will ever hire her, blah blah.
-She begs him to talk to Scott about re-hiring her, which seems like a really dumb idea, and for some reason Steve agrees to do it.
+Tammy tells Steve about her firing, then whines about how hard she worked to get the job and that no one else will ever hire her.
+She begs him to talk to Scott about re-hiring her, which seems like a really dumb idea, but for some reason Steve agrees to do it.
 Oh, and she wants him to take care of this, like pronto.

 Nat is now auctioning portrait painting time with Colin.
 Kelly offers $300, and looks smugly secure with her bid until Valerie steps forward and offers $400.
 Kelly is less than thrilled to have competition, especially from her arch frenemy, and the two bid back and forth until it escalates to $600 in Valerie's favor.
 David looks annoyed, and Kelly snidely asks her what she's up to.
 Valerie shrugs and says that acquiring a Colin Robbins original obviously wasn't important enough to her to outbid her offer.

 Talent agency.
 Steve finds Scott and asks him if he could reinstate Tammy, and Scott asks him if he's sleeping with her.
 When Steve assures him he's not doinking his boss, Scott says that if he (meaning himself) were sleeping with her, he could have saved her job.
 Considering that he's the president of the agency, there's just...so much wrong with what he just said.
 He tells Steve that Tammy's a lousy talent agent and is costing them clients, then orders him to gently re-break the bad news to her.
-Shouldn't someone from Human Resources handle the firings?
+Um, shouldn't someone from Human Resources be handling the firings?

 Valerie is writing out a check for the $600 Colin Robbins original-to-be when David ambles over.
 He snarks about all the time she's buying with Colin, then storms off.
 Flee, David!
 Flee!